hmcts/ccd-docker/PostgresV11.md

 ##  1 Pull latest ccd-docker (Mandatory)

-**This has to be in order to be able to create the new postgres V11 DB container.**
+**This has to be in place to be able to create the new postgres V11 DB container.**

 * Make sure all micro-services are running the same branch, for instance: 'develop'
 * Uncomment the ccd-shared-database-v11 section in the backend.yml